IAprender-dev/Iaprender/replit.md

 - Load balancing for AI API requests

 ## Recent Changes
+- June 25, 2025: Complete integrated notification system for all user roles
+  - Implemented comprehensive notification system between Secretary, Teachers, Students
+  - Secretary can send/receive notifications to/from all users (teachers, students, parents)
+  - Teachers can send/receive notifications to/from secretary and students
+  - Students can send/receive notifications to/from secretary and teachers
+  - Created unified NotificationCenter component with role-based functionality
+  - Added notification API routes with proper authorization and validation
+  - Integrated notification pages in all dashboards (/secretary/notifications, /professor/notificacoes, /student/notificacoes)
+  - Updated dashboard cards to link to notification centers
+  - Sequential numbering system for tracking (NOT-YYYY-XXX format)
+  - Priority levels, response tracking, read receipts, and status management
+  - Real-time notification count hooks for UI updates
 - June 25, 2025: Complete form template system and email/WhatsApp integration
   - Created comprehensive form template system with consistent colors, layout, fonts, and styles
   - Implemented email service using SendGrid for sending login credentials